-We will continue to combat agricultural pollution, particularly slurry from the mega dairies, in 2022.
+We will continue to combat agricultural pollution, particularly slurry from the mega dairies, in 2023.
 In particular, we will continue to grow SmartRivers in Wales.
 This will give us the local evidence we require to campaign for Welsh Government to provide sufficient resources to protect fragile riverine habitat.
-We are particularly concerned that National Resources Wales (NRW) - the Welsh environmental regulator - has sufficient resources available to do its job and will be reporting on this situation in depth.
+We are particularly concerned that National Resources Wales (NRW) - the Welsh environmental regulator - has insufficient resources available to do its job.

-STRUCTURE, GOVERNANCE AND MANAGEMENT
+STRUCTURE, GOVERNANCE AND MANAGEMENT Governing document

-Governing document